MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-lcmapstringex.md

 ## -returns

+If the function was succeeds it returns a value bigger than 0:

+When used for string mapping it returns the number of characters in the translated string.
+If the <i>cchSrc</i> parameter includes the terminating null character of the source string, the terminating null character of the destination string is included in the returned number.

-Returns the number of characters or bytes in the translated string or sort key, including a terminating null character, if successful.
-If the function succeeds and the value of <i>cchDest</i> is 0, the return value is the size of the buffer required to hold the translated string or sort key, including a terminating null character if the input was null terminated.
+When used for sort key generation it returns the number of bytes in the sort key.

+If the value of <i>cchDest</i> is 0, and used for string mapping the return value is the size in characters of the buffer required to hold the translated string, including space for the terminating null character if the <i>cchSrc</i> parameter includes the terminating null character of the source string.

+If the value of <i>cchDest</i> is 0, and used for sort key generation the return value is the size of the buffer required to hold the sort key.

 This function returns 0 if it does not succeed.
 To get extended error information, the application can call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>, which can return one of the following error codes: